 - Bath your baby or massage your baby.
 This can be soothing for your baby and a great time for bonding between you.

 - Settle your baby.
 This might be easier for you than your breastfeeding partner.
-When your baby is fussy, the smell of milk on your partner can make your baby search for her breasts instead of calming down.
+When your baby is fussy, the smell of milk on your partner can make your baby search for your partner’s breasts instead of calming down.

-- Take your baby for a burp and nappy change after a breastfeed.
+- Burp your baby or change your baby’s nappy after a breastfeed.

 Caring for your new baby is an important job, and looking after yourself gives you the energy you need to do the job well.
-Looking after yourself involves healthy eating, physical activity and sleep when you can get it.
+Looking after yourself involves eating healthily, being physically active, getting enough sleep and accepting help from others.

-New breastfeeding mothers have a lot to deal with.
-It’s normal for your partner to feel anxious, tired and physically uncomfortable, as well as excited and happy about your new baby.
+It’s normal for your breastfeeding partner to feel anxious, tired and physically uncomfortable, as well as excited and happy about your new baby.
 Here are ways you can help:

 - Be patient if your partner doesn’t feel like being intimate with you.
-She’s probably tired and distracted from feeding, carrying and settling your baby many times a day.
+Your partner is probably tired from feeding, carrying and settling your baby many times a day.

 - Take on extra housework, and try to make sure you’re home as much as possible to do things like cooking and washing.
-If you can do housework without being asked to, it means your partner doesn’t have to worry about it at all.
+This is especially important in the evening, when your baby might want frequent feeds.

-Let your partner know she’s doing a great job and that you appreciate her breastfeeding efforts and achievements.
-And if breastfeeding doesn’t work out despite your partner’s best efforts, reassure her that it’s OK.
+Let your partner know how much you appreciate their breastfeeding efforts and achievements.
+If breastfeeding doesn’t work for your partner, reassure them that it’s OK.